 What is Conductivity?

 Conductivity is the ability of a material to transfer an electric charge from one point to another.
 To transfer current, charged particles must be present in the solution.
-It is a standard practice to measure conductivity in aqueous solutions as different salts, acids, and bases dissolved in water act as electrolytes and provide ions.
+It is a standard practice to measure conductivity in aqueous solutions as different salts, acids, and bases dissolved in water act as electrolytes and provides ions.
 How well a solution conducts electricity is measured by the term conductivity.
 Ohm’s Law provides the basic idea of Conductivity.

 E = I • R